babblevoice/docker-php/README.md

 New feature (for example additional PHP module).
 Every effort to maintain backwards compatability will be made.

+See Dockerfile for the list of added modules.

 ## Bug

 No new feture - bug fix update.